plukacs/lab-governance/README.md

 - Laptop.
 Preferably with 3 year, on site warranty.
 Due price-value balance and short warranty, Mac only if it is worth due productivity or a must.
 If an employee has a good enough laptop, the company could buy it on market price, if it financially makes sense, decided case by case.
 - External screen.

+### Policy: Insurance deductible
+- Company covers all devices with an insurance plan.
+In case somebody: physically breaks breaks, loosest or gets stolen a device outside the office than that person needs to pay the insurance deductible.

 ### Policy: Probation
 Probation period: 3 months.
 After probation time, employees gain